 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > Parental Controls.
+Go to Advanced > HomeShield > QoS. - 3.
+Enable QoS to set the total bandwidth.
+Then click SAVE. - 4.
+Enable High Priority for the desired device and set its effective time.